pingcap/tiproxy/docs/design/2024-07-02-vip-management.md

 ### VRRP

-VRRP is another VIP solution and is applied by Keepalived, which is a tool that is widely used by proxies, including HAProxy.
+VRRP is another VIP solution and is applied by Keepalived, a tool widely used by proxies, including HAProxy.

 The problem is that VRRP is too complicated to troubleshoot.

 ## Future works